A/N: Warning for graphic violence.

 “That thing looks loud enough to alert the whole island of our presence,” Roman whispered.
 “And we have no idea who may be waiting at the top.”

-The stairs circled slowly in the direction of the prison, and when they reached the top, they stopped in front of an open gate that led into what looked like the basement of a building.
-Roman stopped outside of the gate and stood there, hands clenching and unclenching at his sides.
+The stairs circled slowly in the direction of the prison, and at the top, ended in what looked like the basement of a building.
+Roman stopped and looked around, hands clenching and unclenching at his sides.
 Voice breaking on the word, he said, “Sorry.”
 He cleared his throat.
 “It’s been a long time since I’ve been in there.”

 “It’s alright,” Maebhe said, trying to sound encouraging.
 She’d never been good with vulnerable emotion, either expressing them or witnessing them, but she wanted to help.